roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

  "So he is a bigger cocksucking slut than you?"
 Rhianna questioned.

  "I guess," Ashley said, her tone implying she wasn't sure how to answer the question.
-Report_Story #14
+4